MoeraOrg/moeraorg.github.io/overview/index.md

 **Feedback.** Comments, likes, reposts, polls, private messages etc.

-**Single sign on.** You don't need to register on every personal page to leave a comment - your username and password need to be entered once and used everywhere.
-And nowadays you can even login to a third-party site with your Google/Facebook/Twitter credentials.
+**Single sign on.** You don't need to register on every personal page to leave a comment — your username and password need to be entered once and used everywhere.
+And nowadays, you can even log in to a third-party site with your Google/Facebook/Twitter credentials.

 **Find friends.** Locate them by their username, real name, phone number